 Erica Northcott, 2014, Canadian soprano, is an active performer in choral, early music, oratorio, operetta, musical theatre, contemporary theatre and commercial music.
 She has worked in North and South America, Europe and Japan, and is a member of EnChor and the Phoenix Chamber Choir.
 Erica is Head of Voice for the Music Department at Douglas College, Westminster, and is certified in Somatic Voicework™ the LoVetri Method.
 A graduate of the University of British Columbia, she is a member of NATS and ACTRA, adjudicates at festivals throughout western Canada, teaches privately, and leads a variety of workshops for singers.

-Elizabeth Smith, 2017, is a high school educator in Allentown, Pennsylvania.
-She is a Level II Certified Margolis Teacher and One Voice Practitioner.
+Elizabeth Smith, 2017, is a Theatre Arts educator in Allentown, Pennsylvania.
+She is a Certified Margolis Teacher and a One Voice Practitioner.
 She teaches acting and musical theatre courses at Parkland High School and serves on the Pennsylvania State International Thespian Board.
-Elizabeth has worked on over fifty high school and community productions serving as choreographer, costumer, and director, and is passionate about integrating voice and movement in the classroom.
+Elizabeth has worked on over seventy-five high school and community productions, serving as director, choreographer, and costumer, and is passionate about integrating voice and movement in the classroom.
 She is excited now to move to Tampa, Florida (2021) to pursue new and exciting endeavors in the classroom and on the stage.